-Continue to read on for expert tips and Chef’s tips for making the best breakfast cake!
+Continue to read on for expert tips on making the best breakfast cake with coffee and chocolate!
 And, don’t miss the step by step photos showing you exactly how to make this chocolate cake with coffee!

 Updated: This post was originally published in March 2015.
 I took new photos and updated the post below to include more information about chocolate coffee cake.
 I also tweaked the recipe to perfection and added step by step photos to show you how quick and easy this snack cake is to make!